endurantgames/cosmiclegends/src/chargen/generic_abilities.md

 At the start of Volume 3, choose an ability from this list or any previous list.

 :::::::: {.ability-list .v3 } :::::::
+Ageless

+:   ***Special Note:** If you are of the __Construct__, __Divine__,
+    __Haunt__, or __Hellspawn__ classes, you can take an additional Ability of Volume 3 or lower when you select this Ability.
+That free ability must be one you could normally choose; i.e., from your class or a generic ability, for which you qualify.*

+    You can add *Ageless* as a Personal Power Word.

+    You don't age over time -- or if you do, you only do so very slowly.
+    Your natural lifespan, if you are indeed alive, is measured in hundreds or thousands of years.

+    Once per Crisis, you can counter any aging-associated Crisis Move that affects you without spending any Might or successes from the Teamwork Pool.
+For example, you can ignore an "old age ray" from a time-themed supervillain.

+    It's possible that you're hundreds or even thousands of years old.
+    If you decide that you're over 100 years old, add the Historian skill for free.

 Superhero Soundtrack

 :   You have a theme song, or at least, a set of songs that inspire